 To protect your privacy in Florida, it is best to first understand how your privacy is violated.

-When you file formation documents with the Division of Corporations, you must list a principal office address.
+When you file formation documents with the Division of Corporations, you must list a principal office address or business address.
 This would be your place of business (or your home, if you work from there).
 Once filed, your address becomes public information.

 Each year, you are required to file an annual report.
-Florida annual reports require a listed member name.
-If you are the sole owner of your company, that member is you.
+Florida annual reports require the name of a manager or member.
+If you are the sole owner of your company and make its controlling decisions, that member or manager is you.
 Once processed, your name becomes public information.

 These documents are entered into the records of the Department of State, and they can be accessed in two ways: through an online business search, or in person at the DOS office.
 Anyone who knows the name of your company can easily retrieve, read, copy and print these documents whenever they want.

 To protect your privacy in Florida, these documents must list something other than your personal information.